Decide what will happen to your estate and have peace of mind, knowing it will go into the right hands, in the right way.

 One estate planning tool that is often used to bypass the probate process is the Revocable Living Trust.
 This Trust is much like a Last Will and Testament in that it lays out a client’s last wishes for handling affairs after death.
 Unlike a Will, however, this Trust does not pass through probate court.

 Where a client using a Will would nominate an executor, a client using a Revocable Living Trust would nominate a trustee to manage his or her affairs after death.
 In both a Will and a Trust, clients can direct who should receive what assets when the clients are gone.
 But where an executor must take a Will to probate court to carry out these wishes, a trustee of a Trust is not required to go through the probate court.

 We can include terms in a Revocable Living Trust to protect our clients’ heirs from themselves, from others, or from both.
-We often include language in our Trusts that allows our clients’ heirs to keep their inheritance separate from their personal assets, protecting those inherited assets creditors in a bankruptcy, a spouse in divorce proceedings, or an opponent in litigation.
-When needed, we can also include terms preventing our clients’ heirs from gaining direct access to their inheritance to protect them from themselves.
+We often include language in our Trusts that allows our clients’ heirs to keep their inheritance separate from their personal assets, protecting those inherited assets from creditors in a bankruptcy, from a spouse in divorce proceedings, or from an opponent in litigation.
+When needed, we can also include terms preventing our clients’ heirs from gaining direct access to their inheritance, to protect them from themselves.

 Taking Care Of Young Children

 For clients with young children, much more thought is often put into the distribution plan.
 Most clients do not want young children to receive their entire inheritance all at once on their 18th birthday.
 We can include terms that spread out the distribution over a number of years, and terms that limit for what purchases or costs the inheritance can be used.